canitez01/shapley_decomposition/README.md

       [x2_value,x2_value]]
       ...
     ```
-2. Identity or function defines the relation between xs and y.
-Due to the characteristic of shapley decomposition the sum of xs' contributions should be equal to y, i.e. exact (with plus minus 0.0001 freedom in this module due to the residue of arithmetic operations), therefore no place for residuals, or an input relation that fails to create the given y will shoot a specific error.
+2. Function defines the relation between xs and y.
+Due to the characteristic of shapley decomposition the sum of xs' contributions must be equal to y (with plus minus 0.0001 freedom in this module due to the residue of arithmetic operations), therefore no place for residuals.
+An input relation that fails to create the given y will shoot a specific error.
 Function input is expected in text format.
-It is evaluated by a custom syntax parser (as the eval() function has its security risks).
+It is evaluated by a custom parser (eval() function is avoided due to security risks).
 Expected format for the function input is the right hand side of the equation:

     * `"x1+x2*(x3/x4)**x5"`
     * `"(x1+x2)*x3+x4"`